hckrtst/notesnsnippets/readme.md

 Make sure you know what the data structures are, how they change.
 If there are indices involved then make sure you know how they are updated using examples.

+### 6. Code

+Use the language you're most comfortable with.

+> My additional tips: make sure you are familiar with all the commonly used standard lib features,
+> data structures and gotchas.
+While perfect syntax is not a hard requirement, fumbling around
+> with syntax can be a huge distraction and may end being a negative

+### 7. Verification

+Check the runtimes and make sure they agree with your earlier assessment.
+Walk through the code with examples you came up with.